coviu/coviu-addons/README.md

 * [Coviu Add-on Documentation: Plugin Development Steps](https://coviu.readme.io/docs/technical-documentation#development-steps)

 Refer to Coviu's official documentation for external developers.
 The page linked above above details how to set up a development environment for working on locally served plugins.

-### Resources
-* [Addon (aka plugins) Documentation](https://coviu.readme.io/docs) - this is to create new functionality for Coviu
-* [Addon Discussion Board](https://coviu.readme.io/discuss) for asking and answering questions about Addons
-* Note that [Session API documentation](https://coviu.readme.io/docs/api-object) is to embed Coviu video windows into your own software, and is _not_ the topic of this repo

 ## Example Plugins
 ### 1. In-call Data Stream Plugin